YINI-lang/YINI-spec/NEW-YINI-Specification.md

 ## 13.2.
 Versioning Strategy
 **Version Format**

-- In futere, the YINI Specification will use _Semantic Versioning_ (`v MAJOR.MINOR.PATCH STAGE`) to indicate format evolution.
+- In the future, the YINI Specification will adopt _Semantic Versioning_ (`MAJOR.MINOR.PATCH STAGE`) to signal format evolution.
-- **`STAGE`:** For the time being the version of the specification is `v1.0.0` until all main features are implemented and tested, and the specification evolves out of `Beta` stage.
-Next stage efter `Beta` will be denoted `RC` (for _Release Candidate_).
-Each stage may, and will most likely, be affexed by an incremental number, like `Beta 2`, `Beta 3`, `Beta 4` and so on.
+- **`STAGE`:** For the time being, the specification version remains `v1.0.0` until all primary features are implemented, tested, and the specification exits in the `Beta` stage.
+The next stage after `Beta` will be denoted `RC` (Release Candidate).
+Each stage may be appended with an incremental number, such as `Beta 2`, `Beta 3`, `Beta 4`, etc.

 Semantic Versioning:
 - **MAJOR:** Incompatible changes.